Kristeen Hernandez aka Lady2Soothe Follow @OurVoicesEcho

 At least three Desert Snow employees impersonated officers in Caddo County Oklahoma while working with them to stop motorists in exchange for 25% of the cash seized.

 The Equitable Sharing Program allows the proceeds of liquidated seized assets by asset forfeiture to be shared between state and federal law enforcement authorities.
-With Equitable Sharing, state police can skirt state restrictions on the use of funds thereby local police can evade their state’s rules against forfeitures or restricting use of forfeitures by bringing in federal officers thereby receiving as much as 80% back. .
-By 2010 more than $500 million was distributed through the program and over $5 billion in net assets since the program was born in 1984.
+With Equitable Sharing, state police can skirt state restrictions on the use of funds thereby local police can evade their state’s rules against forfeitures or restricting use of forfeitures by bringing in federal officers thereby receiving as much as an 80% kickback. .
+By 2010 more than $500 million was distributed through the program and over $5 billion in net assets since the program was launched in 1984.
 In December 2015 the Department of Justice suspended some equitable sharing however loopholes have allowed several states to continue.